cloudposse/terraform-aws-components/modules/securityhub/README.md

 # Component: `securityhub/common`

-This component is responsible for configuring Security Hub and it should be used in tandem with the [securityhub/root](../root) component.
+The purpose of this component is to facilitate the setup of the AWS Security Hub service across multiple AWS accounts.
+It also provides the capability to aggregate security findings into a single account (usually referred to as core-security) in each region.

-Amazon Security Hub enables users to centrally manage and monitor the security and compliance of their AWS accounts and resources.
+AWS Security Hub enables users to centrally manage and monitor the security and compliance of their AWS accounts and resources.
 It aggregates, organizes, and prioritizes security findings from various AWS services, third-party tools, and integrated partner solutions.

-Here are the key features and capabilities of Amazon Security Hub:
+Here are the key features and capabilities of AWS Security Hub:

 - Centralized security management: Security Hub provides a centralized dashboard where users can view and manage security findings from multiple AWS accounts and regions.
 This allows for a unified view of the security posture across the entire AWS environment.